 Our experience includes real-world successes when ERISA cases need to be litigated.
 For example, Epstein Becker Green attorneys have achieved success for their clients in many unreported cases and in such reported favorable decisions as:

-Eichorn v.
-AT&T (3rd Cir.)—upheld the employers' claims that the plaintiffs were not entitled to relief under ERISA.
+- Eichorn v.
+AT&T Corp., 248 F.3d 131 (3rd Cir.)—upheld the employers' claims that the plaintiffs were not entitled to relief under ERISA

-In re Lucent Death Benefits ERISA Litig.
-(3rd Cir.)—putative class action challenge to elimination of retiree death benefit.
+- In re Lucent Death Benefits ERISA Litig., 541 F.3d 250 (3rd Cir.)—putative class action challenge to the elimination of a retiree death benefit

-Chastain v.
-AT&T (10th Cir.)(pending)—class action suit by retirees of AT&T challenging subsequent elimination of retiree death benefit and certain reductions in medical and dental benefits.
+- Chastain v.
+AT&T, 558 F.3d 1177 (10th Cir.)—class action suit brought by retirees of AT&T challenging the subsequent elimination of a retiree death benefit and certain reductions in medical and dental benefits

-Kerber v.
-Qwest (D. Colo.)(pending)—class action challenging changes to retiree death benefit based in plan language and misrepresentations/breach of fiduciary duty.
+- Kerber v.
+Qwest Pension Plan, 572 F.3d 1135 (10th Cir.)—class action challenge to changes to a retiree death benefit based in plan language and misrepresentations/breach of fiduciary duty